Support after a suicide attempt or crisis

 Learn more about the Aftercare services

-Aftercare services are delivered by local service providers.
-They are co-funded by the NSW and Australian Governments through a an agreement between Primary Health Networks and Local Health Districts.
+Aftercare services are delivered by local community based organisations, referred to as service providers.
+They are co-funded by the NSW and Australian Governments through an agreement between Primary Health Networks and Local Health Districts.

 The partnership aims to expand and improve access to suicide aftercare services in NSW to ensure all people in NSW have access to support when they need it.
 This is part of The National Mental Health and Suicide Prevention Agreement